Skip to content

 ox3_bc String outflow [ periodic, outflow, reflect, user, ] Outer boundary condition along x3.

-refinement String adaptive [ adaptive, static, none, ] Mesh refinement startegy.
+refinement String adaptive [ adaptive, static, none, ] Mesh refinement strategy.

 x1max Real 1.00000e+00 Maximum x1 value of domain.